 The significant accounting policies followed in the preparation of these financial statements are summarized below.
-These policies conform to generally accepted accounting principles (GAAP) for local governmental units as prescribed in the statements issued by the Governmental Accounting Standards Board (GASB) and other recognized authoritative sources.
+These policies conform to accounting principles generally accepted in the United States of America (GAAP) for local governmental units as prescribed in the statements issued by the Governmental Accounting Standards Board (GASB).

 The Authority's basic financial statements consist of a Statement of Net Position; a Statement of Revenues, Expenses, and Changes in Net Position; and a Statement of Cash Flows.
 The Authority uses enterprise fund accounting to maintain its financial records during the fiscal year.
 Enterprise fund accounting focuses on the determination of operating income, changes in net position, financial position, and cash flows.
-The Authority is a discretely presented component unit in the financial statements of York County, Virginia.
+The Authority is a discretely presented component unit in the County's financial statements.